Intellectual disability: Autism and intellectual disability

-Defining differences

 In a study conducted in 2016 surveying 2816 cases, it was found that the top subsets that help differentiate between those with ID and ASD are, "impaired non-verbal social behavior and lack of social reciprocity, [...] restricted interests, strict adherence to routines, stereotyped and repetitive motor mannerisms, and preoccupation with parts of objects".
 Those with ASD tend to show more deficits in non-verbal social behavior such as body language and understanding social cues.
 In a study done in 2008 of 336 individuals with varying levels of ID, it was found that those with ID display fewer instances of repetitive or ritualistic behaviors.
 It also recognized that those with ASD, when compared to those with ID, were more likely to isolate themselves and make less eye contact.
 When it comes to classification ID and ASD have very different guidelines.
 ID has a standardized assessment called the Supports Intensity Scale (SIS); this measures severity on a system built around how much support an individual will need.
 While ASD also classifies severity by support needed, there is no standard assessment; clinicians are free to diagnose severity at their own judgment.

+Epilepsy and intellectual disability

+Around 22% of individuals with ID have epilepsy.
+The incidence of epilepsy is associated with level of ID; epilepsy affects around half of individuals with profound ID.
+Proper epilepsy management is particularly crucial in this population, as individuals are at increased risk of sudden unexpected death in epilepsy.
+Nonetheless, epilepsy management in the ID population can be challenging due to high levels of polypharmacy prescribing, drug interactions, and increased vulnerability to adverse effects.
+It is thought that 70% of individuals with ID are pharmaco-resistant, however only around 10% of individuals are prescribed Anti-Seizure Medications (ASMs) licensed for pharmaco-resistant epilepsy.
+Research shows that certain ASMs, including Levetiracetam and Brivaracetam, show similar efficacy and tolerability in individuals with ID as compared to those without.
+There is much ongoing research into epilepsy management in the ID population.

 Causes

 Among children, the cause of intellectual disability is unknown for one-third to one-half of cases.
 About 5% of cases are inherited.
 Genetic defects that cause intellectual disability, but are not inherited, can be caused by accidents or mutations in genetic development.
 Examples of such accidents are development of an extra chromosome 18 (trisomy 18) and Down syndrome, which is the most common genetic cause.
-DiGeorge syndrome and fetal alcohol spectrum disorders are the two next most common causes.
-However, there are many other causes.
-The most common are:
+DiGeorge syndrome and fetal alcohol spectrum disorders are the next most common causes.
+Some other frequently observed causes include: